agathoklisx/libved/README.md

       errors, the application segfaults, because of the call to stat().
 This was reported upstream.)

-     (note 2: since the introduction of tinyexpr and if HAS_EXPR=1, tcc can not compile the source of tinyexpr)
+     (note 2: since the introduction of tinyexpr, tcc can not compile the source of tinyexpr)

   But see at the very last section of this document (ERRORS - WARNINGS - BUGS), for issues/details.